PaGaQi/CBT-Engine/README.md

 - R to go up
 - Left Shift to speed up

+-Press the "Start" button to start the game camera -Press the "Pause" button to pause the game
+-Press the "Stop" button to stop the game camera, and to begin the editor camera

 # Known Bugs:
 - Deleting some entities may cause the application to crash.
 It is unknown why this happens, because it doesn't happen always and can't always be triggered to occur.